-Design & Installation Services - Hertfordshire, London
+Design and Installation Services - Hertfordshire, London and across the UK

-How does a Pallet Shuttle System work?
+How does a pallet shuttle system work?

 In a pallet shuttle system, the handling of goods occurs within the racking lanes and is carried out using a remote controlled pallet shuttle.
 A standard reach forklift truck is used to handle pallets outside of the rack, and is also used to transfer the shuttle from one lane to another, removing the need for the forklift truck to access the racking system directly.

 The pallets are placed on a pallet shuttle - a battery powered pallet cart which carries the pallets into the rack.
 The shuttles run off of rechargeable batteries and also contain diagnosis software for troubleshooting issues - ensuring maximum up-time.
 The system works on either a FIFO (first-in-last-out) or LIFO (last-in-first-out) basis, so it is important to understand if this system is right for your storage operation.

 We offer a free space planning service and would be more than happy to help you identify the right system for your warehouse operation.